 We even have great ideas for contemporary designs.
 Additionally, we fabricate equally impressive transoms and sidelights to be paired with your hand carved wine cellar door.

 The whole point is, the quality of craftsmanship and detail in your wine cellar door gives you the benefit of a lasting impression on you and your family for years to come.

 All Things Glass and Beautiful

-We use dual paned glass on our doors because it allows us to take advantage of glass’s aesthetic benefits and at the same time, preserve the integrity of the wine cellar room.
+At Coastal Custom Wine Cellars, we use 1/2″ thick dual paned glass on our doors because it allows us to take advantage of glass’s aesthetic benefits and at the same time, preserve the integrity of the wine cellar room.